NoMoor/83Plus/src/main/python/README_Tournament.md

 instead.

 1. Install Java 8 or newer.
-2. Reference the included `.cfg` file as you would do with a plain python bot.
+2. Reference the included `tournament.cfg` file as you would do with a plain python bot.
-3. Before running the match, double click on the `.bat` file included in this submission.
-It should stay open and manage the java bot.

-You only need to run a single instance of the `.bat`, and it can handle all the bots in this zip in the whole match, even on opposite teams.

 Advanced: